 From Tactical Command to Political Negotiator: The War of Independence

-The War of Independence, which broke out on November 30, 1947, and ended on July 20, 1949, was the longest and most grueling of Israel’s wars.
-Throughout, Moshe Dayan continued to develop both as military leader and as statesman.
-Like his comrades of the Palmach generation, he led several operations, in which he in which he demonstrated bravery, originality and daring.
-Having been forced to take a break of several years from operational activities because of the wound to his eye, his self-confidence had returned, and his unique style of command and leadership began taking shape.
-Dayan gained experience in tactical warfare against the main armies of conflict – the Syrian, Jordanian, and Egyptian – and encountered many forms of fighting: defensive battles, raids, and mobile offensive operations.
-Finally, Dayan gained experience in force building when he founded the 89th Battalion.
+The War of Independence broke out on November 30, 1947 and ended on July 20, 1949.
+It was Israel’s longest and most grueling war.
+Throughout it, Moshe Dayan continued to evolve as a military leader and as a statesman.
+Like his comrades of the Palmach generation, he led several operations, demonstrating bravery, originality and daring.
+After his years away from operational activities because of the wound to his eye, his self-confidence returned, and his unique style of command and leadership began taking shape.
+Dayan gained experience in tactical warfare against the main armies of conflict – Syrian, Jordanian, and Egyptian – and encountered many forms of fighting: defensive battles, raids, and mobile offensive operations.
+In founding the 89th Battalion, he also gained experience in force building.
 While Dayan’s actions were not always successful, he nonetheless acquired a reputation as a commander with a unique style, attracting both admirers and detractors.

-Despite his renown as a commander, his operational record compared to some of his well-known colleagues from the Palmach (now officers in the IDF – Palmach forces had already been integrated into three brigades and merged with the IDF) – Yigal Allon, Yitzhak Rabin, and other frontline and brigade commanders – was unimpressive.
+Despite his renown as a commander, his operational record was unimpressive compared to some of his well-known Palmach colleagues (now officers in the IDF, Palmach forces having already been integrated into the IDF) – Yigal Allon, Yitzhak Rabin, and other frontline and brigade commanders.
 However, it was Ben-Gurion who held the keys to Dayan’s advancement, and following Dayan’s whole-hearted commitment and aggressive conduct during the Altalena affair, Ben-Gurion came to view Dayan as someone he could count on.
-Towards the end of the war, Dayan underwent his first real political test, becoming involved in political negotiations with Jordan, first with Abdullah al-Tall, the Jordanian commander of Jerusalem, then in direct talks with King Abdullah, and later in the Armistice Talks in Rhodes (Greece) during the first half of 1949.
-Dayan proved his ability in this sphere as well, where he achieved significant results (more below).
-The political experience, coupled with the relationship of trust forged with Ben-Gurion, greatly contributed to Dayan’s career in public life, far more than any operational experience his Palmach counterparts had earned, no matter how extensive.
+Towards the end of the war, Dayan underwent his first real political test, becoming involved in political negotiations with Jordan, first with Abdullah al-Tall, Jordan’s Jerusalem commander, then in direct talks with King Abdullah, and later in the Armistice Talks during the first half of 1949.
+Dayan proved his ability in the diplomatic-political sphere as well, achieving significant results.
+The political experience, coupled with the trust forged with Ben-Gurion, greatly contributed to Dayan’s career in public life, far more than any operational experience his Palmach counterparts had earned, no matter how extensive.

 On the Defense: Deganiya Alef and Deganiya Bet

 By April 1948, at the end of the period considered the first stage of the War of Independence, the Jewish side had bested the Arabs in the fight over the Land of Israel.
-The second stage of the war began as soon as independence was declared on May 15, 1948, when the regular armies of several Arab nations invaded the territory of the Hebrew state, intending to obliterate it.
-With these armies boasting organized forces with a structured chain of command and modern means of warfare, including tanks, planes, and artillery, this stage of the war transformed into a campaign of high intensity regular warfare between the sides.
+The second stage of the war began immediately upon Israel’s declaration of independence on May 15, 1948, when the regular armies of several Arab nations invaded the territory of the Hebrew state, intending to obliterate it.
+With these armies boasting organized forces with a structured chain of command and modern means of warfare, including tanks, planes, and artillery, this stage of the war became a campaign of high intensity regular warfare between the sides.